By Jen Waters - THE WASHINGTON TIMES

 "It's amazing," he says.
 "It worked, no doubt about it.
 I've seen hair grow where there's been no hair before.
 It looks beautiful.
 It looks no different than the surrounding hair, totally natural.
 You wouldn't know anything was done at all."

 It is normal to lose between 50 and 100 hairs a day as part of normal hair renewal.
 Excessive hair loss, however, can lead to balding in men and women.
 Although there is much research that still needs to be done in the field, doctors can suggest medications to restrain the condition.
 Hair replacement surgery is an option in excessive hair loss situations.

 Mr. Smith is a patient of Dr. Cole's.
-Dr. Cole , who works in private practice in Atlatna, GA., New York City, and Wheaton, Maryland performs the follicular isolation technique.
+Dr. Cole, who works in his private hair transplant clinic in Atlanta, GA., New York City, and Wheaton, Maryland performs the follicular isolation technique.
 He started using it about eight months ago and subsequently taught Dr. Paul Rose.

 In the past, surgeons would remove portions of hair-bearing tissue, called plugs, from the back of the head and place them in balding areas.
 This technique, however, results in an unnatural appearance and a linear scar, Dr. Cole says.

 Doctors also tried sectioning out follicular units from strips of hair-bearing tissue and placing them in the baldest areas on the scalp.
 However, removing a strip of hair-bearing tissue usually leaves a hairless scar.
 Patients generally hope the hair above that area will grow long enough to cover the scarring.